kbailey117/S3-Image-Resizing-using-Lambda/README.md

 1. Now we have to go to the code section and scroll down to layers.
 a.
 I already had Pillow installed locally, so I will make this easy on myself.
 There are many other ways to get Pillow uploaded to a Lambda function.
 b.
 Create a Zip file of the Pillow directory using zip -r mylayer.zip python/
+### Note: I have uploaded the mylayers.zip file under the Repo for those who just want to go faster!
 c.
 Ensure the python directory is at the root of the zip file or Lambda will not recognize it.
-2. Under the Lambda function select a Add a layer.
+3. Under the Lambda function select a Add a layer.
-3. Select Upload a zip file and use the mylayer.zip that was created.
+4. Select Upload a zip file and use the mylayer.zip that was created.
-4. Select the appropriate architecture and Python version 3.9 (same as was used above).
+5. Select the appropriate architecture and Python version 3.9 (same as was used above).

 ### Step 6:
 ### Testing our code before deployment